 Notes

-• Store this vegan cashew cheesecake in an airtight container in the fridge for up to five days or freeze it for up to six months.
+- Store this cheesecake in an airtight container in the fridge for up to five days or freeze it for up to three months.